 The following table summarizes Melcor's future property development sites.
-An additional 3,686,000 sf of future development potential, including 236,900 sf under current development, remains in the active project sites described above.
+An additional 4,026,540 sf of future development potential, including 123,090 sf under current development, remains in the active project sites described above.

-Project Location Total Project Size (sf) 1 Shops at Jagare Ridge 2 Edmonton, AB 105,000 A 12-acre regional shopping centre located at 141 ^s ^t Street and 28 th Avenue.
-This project is sche duled to commence in 2016.
+Project Location Total Project Size (Sf) 1 Shops at Jagare Ridge 2 Edmonton, AB 105,000 A 12-acre regional shopping centre located at 141st Street and 28 th Avenue.
+This project is sched Negotiations are underway f or a grocery store anch or tenant.
+Jensen Crossing St. Albert, AB 173,000 A 17-acre regional shopping centre located on St. Al bert Trail and Jensen Lakes Blvd.
+This project is sch neduled to commence o construction in 2017.
+Negotiations are underway f or an anchor tenant.
 Greenwich Calgary, AB 395,000 A 16-acre regional shopping and 83 rd Street NW.
-Due to interchange delays from the commence in 2017+. servicing delays from tl he City of Calgary and West Calgary Marketplace Calgary, AB 800,000 An 80-acre regional power of Coach Road.
-This project is s - vay 1 and Old Banff Keystone Common Calgary, AB 775,000 An 80-acre regional power on NE.
-This project is scheduled The Shoppes at Canyons Lethbridge, AB 105,000 A 12-acre regional shopping centre located at Univ ersity Drive and Chinook Trail West.
-This pro ject is scheduled to co mmence in 2016.
-West Pointe Marketplace Lethbridge, AB 750,000 An 85-acre regional power of Drive West.
-This project is so • vay 3 and University be developed in the pr esents the estimated to roject when fully built o ly sold to retailers or en out.
-This includes sites
+Construction that will enable transportation West Calgary Marketplace Calgary, AB 800,000 An 80-acre regional power co - ny 1 and Old Banff Coach Road.
+This project is s cheduled for 2018+.
+Keystone Common Calgary, AB 775,000 An 80-acre regional power co entre located at Stoney Trail and 11 th Street NE.
+This project is scheduled to commence in 2018+ ٠.
+The Shoppes at Canyons Lethbridge, AB 105,000 A 12-acre regional shopping centre located at Unive rsity Drive and Chinook Trail West.
+This proj ect is scheduled to com mence in 2017.
+West Pointe Marketplace Lethbridge, AB 750,000 An 85-acre regional power co - y 3 and University Drive West.
+This project is so heduled for 2018+.